 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Burberry reported total carbon emissions of approximately 415,007,000 kg CO2e, comprising 1,667,000 kg CO2e from Scope 1, 17,692,000 kg CO2e from Scope 2, and a significant 413,340,000 kg CO2e from Scope 3 emissions.
-This reflects a commitment to reducing its carbon footprint across all scopes, with a target to achieve net-zero greenhouse gas emissions by FY2040, using FY2017 and FY2019 as base years.
-Burberry has set ambitious near-term targets, aiming for a 95% reduction in absolute Scope 1 and 2 emissions by FY2027 from the FY2017 baseline.
-Additionally, the company plans to cut absolute Scope 3 emissions by 46% by FY2030 from the FY2019 baseline.
-Long-term, Burberry commits to maintaining at least a 95% reduction in Scope 1 and 2 emissions from FY2023 through FY2040 and a 90% reduction in Scope 3 emissions by FY2040.
-These initiatives align with industry standards for climate action, demonstrating Burberry's proactive approach to sustainability and its role in the textiles, apparel, footwear, and luxury goods sector.
+In 2023, Burberry reported total carbon emissions of approximately 19,359,000 kg CO2e, comprising 1,585,000 kg CO2e from Scope 1 and 17,692,000 kg CO2e from Scope 2 emissions.
+The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2040, using FY2017 and FY2019 as base years.
+Burberry has established near-term targets to reduce absolute Scope 1 and 2 emissions by 95% by FY2027 from the FY2017 baseline.
+Additionally, it aims to cut absolute Scope 3 emissions by 46% by FY2030 from the FY2019 baseline.
+Long-term, the company commits to maintaining at least a 95% reduction in Scope 1 and 2 emissions from FY2023 through FY2040 and a 90% reduction in Scope 3 emissions by FY2040.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Burberry's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents